 Student safety will always be the first priority of the Lawrence Public Schools.
-It is important to maintain open lines of communication between home and school.
+It is important to maintain open lines of communication between students and staff and home and school.
 Sharing information is the best prevention measure!
-Encourage your student to contact an adult at school about any safety concerns.
-If you have a concern, please contact your student's school principal.

 - In the event of an emergency, dial 9-1-1.

 - Headquarters Counseling Center: 785/841-2345 (24-hour crisis support hotline)

 - KS School Safety Hotline: 1-877-626-8203 (For anonymous reporting of safety concerns)

 - KS Bullying Prevention Hotline: 1-800-CHILDREN (For anonymous reporting of bullying)

 Online ResourcesBullying Prevention: http://www.stopbullying.gov/

 Parents Guide to Internet Safety: https://www2.fbi.gov/publications/pguide/pguidee.htmDigital Safety: https://www.commonsensemedia.org/Internet Safety: http://www.ikeepsafe.org/